mbtproject/mbt/README.md

 deployment artifacts later in this document)

 ## User Defined Commands
-User defined commands provides the ability to run arbitrary commands on a set of modules in a similar way to build.
+User defined commands provide the ability to run arbitrary commands on a set of modules in a similar way to build.

 They are defined in `commands` section in the spec file.